scel-hawaii/control-tower/gateway/README.md

 # Testing Procedure

-To enjoy the packet_tester.py program, first download or clone the repository at https://github.com/scel-hawaii/data-gateway
+To enjoy the gateway program, first download or clone the control-tower repository at https://github.com/scel-hawaii/control-tower

 Equipment Needed:
   Computer